 December 3, 2021 - The Company responded to data published from the COV-Boost COVID-19 vaccine trial.
-It believes it likely that the short interval between the second shot and booster shot could have adversely impacted the results for VLA2001, given that a longer interval is generally required for inactivated vaccines.
+It believes likely that the short interval between the second shot and booster shot could have adversely impacted the results for VLA2001, given that a longer interval is generally required for inactivated vaccines.
 'Interpretation should avoid focusing on the headline spike IgG levels or antibody boost ratios because the relationship between antibody levels at day 28 and long-term protection and immunological memory is unknown.'

 November 29, 2021 - Dr. Jürgen Betzing, CEO of IDT Biologika, stated in a press release, "This assignment shows the importance of the role played by IDT in the fight against COVID-19.
 It is a great achievement and demonstrates the trust that Valneva has placed in us and our employees."

 November 10, 2021 - Valneva SE announced that the European Commission had approved an agreement pursuant to which Valneva would supply up to 60 million doses of VLA2001 over two years including approximately 27 million doses in 2022.
-The agreement will be completed following final review, including volumes required, by each of the European Union Member States.
+The agreement will be completed following a final review, including volumes required, by each of the European Union Member States.

-September 23, 2021 - Valneva SE announced that it had commenced recruitment of adolescents in its pivotal Phase 3 Clinical Trial (VLA2001-301, "Cov-Compare") for its inactivated COVID-19 vaccine candidate VLA2001 in the United Kingdom.
+September 23, 2021 - Valneva SE announced that it had commenced recruitment of adolescents in its pivotal Phase 3 Clinical Trial (VLA2001-3 "1, "Cov-Com" are") for its inactivated COVID-19 vaccine candidate VLA2001 in the United Kingdom.
 Topline results from the pivotal Cov-Compare trial are expected early in the fourth quarter of 2021 and are intended to form the basis for potential regulatory approval in adults.
 In addition, the Company has also started to provide boosters to volunteers in its Phase 1/2 VLA2001-201 trial.
 This planned expansion of VLA2001 clinical trials will support future approval in different age groups, in addition to adults.

-September 13, 2021 - Valneva SE announced that it had received a termination notice from the UK Government concerning the Supply Agreement for its COVID-19 vaccine candidate, VLA2001.
+September 13, 2021 - Valneva SE announced that it had received a termination notice from the U.K. Government concerning the Supply Agreement for its COVID-19 vaccine candidate, VLA2001.

-August 23, 2021 - Valneva SE confirmed a rolling submission for initial approval of its COVID-19 vaccine candidate, VLA2001, with the UK's Medicines and Healthcare products Regulatory Agency.
+August 23, 2021 - Valneva SE confirmed a rolling submission for initial approval of its COVID-19 vaccine candidate, VLA2001, with UK's Medicines and Healthcare products Regulatory Agency.
 VLA2001 is a whole virus, inactivated, adjuvanted vaccine candidate and is the only vaccine candidate of this type currently in clinical trials in Europe.

 August 11, 2021 - Valneva SE announced the initiation of a further Phase 3 trial (VLA2001-304) for its inactivated, adjuvanted COVID-19 vaccine candidate.
-VLA2001-304 aims to generate data in the elderly and is also designed to enable variant-bridging through immune-comparability potentially.
+VLA2001-304 aims to generate data in the elderly and is also designed to enable variant-bridging through immune comparability potentially.
 Data from this study are expected to complement ongoing clinical trials and support additional regulatory submissions.

 August 10, 2021 - Valneva SE confirmed the recruitment was completed for the pivotal Phase 3 trial of inactivated, adjuvanted COVID-19 vaccine candidate VLA2001.
 Phase 3 topline data is now expected early in the fourth quarter of 2021.

 December 16, 2020 - Valneva SE announced a Phase 1/2 clinical study for its inactivated, adjuvanted COVID-19 vaccine candidate, VLA2001.
-The VLA2001-201 study is a randomized, double-blind trial evaluating the safety and immunogenicity for three dose levels in approximately 150 healthy adults.
+The VLA2001-201 study is a randomized, double-blind trial evaluating the safety and immunogenicity of three dose levels in approximately 150 healthy adults.
 The study will be conducted in study sites across the United Kingdom and is supported by the National Institute for Health Research.

 Valneva VLA2001 COVID-19 Vaccine Clinical Trial

-Phase 3 clinical trial "Cov-Compare" (VLA2001-301) compared Valneva's SARS-CoV-2 vaccine candidate, VLA2001, against AstraZeneca's conditionally approved vaccine, Vaxzevria, in a comparative immunogenicity trial.
+Phase 3 clinical tr" al "Cov-Com" are" (VLA2001-301) compaValneva'sva's SARS-CoV-2 vaccine candidate, VLA2001, agaiAstraZeneca'sca's conditionally approved vaccine, Vaxzevria, in a comparative immunogenicity trial.
 Reported on October 18, 2021.
 Last Update Posted: October 29, 2021.